14 Animals With Opposable Thumbs

 by wwarby is licensed under CC BY 2.0

-Chimpanzees are also one of the animals with opposable thumbs.
-They can hold branches with both hands and feet because they have opposable thumbs and large toes.
+Chimpanzees are also among the animals with opposable thumbs.
+Because they have opposable thumbs and large toes, they can hold branches with both hands and feet.

-The thumb is farther out from the other fingers on their hands than on human hands because of their larger length and narrower hands.
+Because their hands are longer and narrower, the thumb is farther out from the other fingers on their hands than on human hands.

 Their hands are more suited for grasping branches and climbing trees, even if ours are designed to manipulate little objects precisely.